RHAGASTIS AURIFERA (Butler, 1875) -- Golden mottled hawkmoth

 ADULT DESCRIPTION AND VARIATION

 Wingspan: 70--84mm.
-Wings more elongate than in Rhagastis velata and Rhagastis acuta.
+Wings more elongate than in Rhagastis velata (Walker, 1866) and Rhagastis acuta (Walker, 1856).
 Underside of abdomen and mesometasternum creamy-white; forewing with marginal area joined to basal area by a streak behind M2 , the row of dots of the same wing heavy.
 In some individuals disc of forewing upperside buffish distally near apex of wing and posterior angle, and the brown marginal area of the underside becomes also clearly marked above.
 Metanotum with black mesial dot.
 Abdomen with, a distinct ochre-buff lateral stripe from segments 4 to 7, the stripe often extending basad to segment 3.
 Cavity of first segment of palpus distinct; second segment broadest at base, longer than broad.
 Black apical scaling of antenna extending over ten or more segments.
 External row of spines of first protarsal segment double.

 ADULT BIOLOGY